robert-hh/DLV-pressure-sensor/README.md

 - Teensy 4.0, Circuitpython (only dlv_ps.py)

-The pin bitbang method for XBEE 3 creates proper signals, but is way too slow to be usesful.
+The pin bitbang method for XBEE 3 creates proper signals, but is way too slow to be useful.
 The data tranfer takes 160ms at the fastest achievable clock frequency of 200Hz (!) compared to 60µs with I2C and ~400kHz.

 The pin bitbang interface was not tested on Pyboard, ESP8266 and W600.
 These should work the same way as on the ESP32, and are not needed, since all these boards support genuine SPI.

-A long run test was made with the sensor, capturin 1 million samples over 13 hours.
+A long run test was made with the sensor, capturing three sets of 1 million samples 1.5 Milliion samples and 1 Million samples over 13 - 24 hours.
 There were no false readings and a small amount of noise equivalent to 1-2 bits.
-In the test range of values, about every 4th code was missing, 1444 of 5646.
+In the test range values of first 1 million samples, about every 4th code was missing, 1444 of 5646.
 Of the high order 13 bits, 32 codes were missing.
 Of the 12 bits values all codes were present.
+The other two test sets showed similar behaviour.

 ## **Examples**